 The Pests Affected By Bacillus thuringiensis

-When applied early, before caterpillars have had a chance to attain much growth, Bacillus Thuringiensis can be very effective in controlling most leaf eating caterpillars such as:
+When applied early, before caterpillars have had a chance to attain much growth, Bacillus Thuringiensis larvicidal activity can be very effective in controlling most leaf eating caterpillars such as:

 - Diamondback moth caterpillars